CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 67: May 17th, 2017

+**Today's Progress**: Completed lesson 25 of Javascript30 and fif a little bit more playing around with D3

+**Thoughts**: Still really enjoying the Javascript30 class and have now signed up for Wes' React course which I can't wait to get stuck into.

+Also spent some time with D3, managed to get some real world JSON data loaded in.
+Now I just need to work on getting the Axis and labeling correct.

 ### Day 66: May 16th, 2017

 **Today's Progress**: Completed lessons 23 and 24 Javascript30.